eltang/qmk_firmware/readme.md

 #### Example: Single-key copy/paste (hold to copy, tap to paste)

-With QMK, it's easy to make one key do two things, as long as one of those things is being a modifier. :) So if you want a key to act as Ctrl when held and send the letter R when tapped, that's easy: `CTL_T(KC_R)`.
+It's easy to make one key do two things, as long as one of those things is being a modifier. :) So if you want a key to act as Ctrl when held and send the letter R when tapped, that's easy: `CTL_T(KC_R)`.
 But what do you do when you want that key to send Ctrl-V (paste) when tapped, and Ctrl-C (copy) when held?

 Here's what you do: